reecetech/bamboo-specs/README.md

 The file must exist when this task is run and uses a 'key=value' format.
 You must provide a relative path to the property file.
-The values will be available in the "bamoboo.<your namespace>" variable namespace, so given this properties file:
+The values will be available in the "bamboo.<your namespace>" variable namespace, so given this properties file:

     key=value
     version=1.2.3